BLOG

 By Ron Bernas January 20, 2025

 Cavities: Chances are everyone you know has one — probably even more than one.
 But for something that is so widespread, people don't know a lot about them.
+As a family centered Milford dental office we have many years of experience to share.
 Here are five interesting things (really!) about cavities and two tips for keeping them at bay.
 1: A cavity, which dentists call "dental caries," is decay in a tooth.
 They are caused when bacteria in your mouth produce acids that breaks down tooth enamel.
 Though often painless, they can cause sensitivity, pain and, if left untreated, visible holes in the tooth.
 2: People have known about cavities, and the treatment of them, for a long time.
 Fillings — what dentists put in the cavity to stop it from getting worse — have been found in cadavers that date back 10,000 years.
 Those fillings have ranged from beeswax to gold to silver and tin.
 Today's cavities are mostly filled with a resin that can be matched to the color of your teeth.
 No more unsightly metal!
 3: It isn't the sugar causing the cavities, it's the acid your mouth produced by bacteria that has to break down the sugars.
 It's best to limit sugar intake and acidic foods and drinks like pop.
 And don't think you're OK switching to diet pop — the acid in those drinks contributes to cavities.
 4: Because saliva plays an important part in preventing cavities, dry mouth puts you at risk for cavity growth.
 That's another reason to stay hydrated — but drink water, not pop.
 And let the hygienist or dentist if you are taking any medications or have any conditions that make your mouth dry.
 5: Leaving cavities untreated can lead to other health problems.
 Early detection is key — that's why dentists take x-rays of your mouth — to catch and treat a cavity before it becomes a more painful issue, like an abscess, a broader infection or even tooth loss.
 Bad oral hygiene has also been linked to heart disease, so visit Huszti Dental Care twice a year.
-And now the two tips on how to prevent cavities.
+And now our dentists in Milford want to share two tips on how to prevent cavities.
 You know what they are: 1: Brush well.
 2: Floss regularly.
 It's that simple to keep cavities away, so do the smart thing.
+If you’re concerned about cavities, contact our Milford dental office to schedule a checkup—we’re here to help.
 Your mouth and your whole body will thank you.

 MORE POSTS